-Suprachoroidal Delivery for Treatment of DR: The ALTITUDE[®] trial is a multi-center, open label, randomized, controlled, dose-escalation Phase II trial to evaluate the efficacy, safety and tolerability of ABBV-RGX-314 for the treatment of DR. Based on positive interim results from the trial to date, design and evaluation of two pivotal trials is on-going and in support of further discussion with the FDA at an end-of-Phase II (EOP2) meeting anticipated in the first quarter of 2025 that can enable rapid acceleration towards pivotal development.
-We expect to initiate the first pivotal trial in the first half of 2025.
+The ALTITUDE® trial is a multi-center, open label, randomized, controlled, dose-escalation Phase II trial to evaluate the efficacy, safety and tolerability of ABBV-RGX-314 using suprachoroidal delivery for the treatment of DR. Based on positive interim results from this trial, we and AbbVie have accelerated a planned End-of-Phase II (EOP2) meeting with the FDA expected to occur in the fourth quarter of 2024.
+We expect to initiate the first global pivotal trial in the first half of 2025.